 Learning Facilitators are responsible for delivering the program.
 There is an LF for each level in the CKC Kayak Program.
+The Pool and Lake Kayak Instructor is considered one level and an LF at this level must be able to teach both courses.

 To become an LF an Instructor must have been certified at that level for a minimum of two years and apply to their provincial body and national body.
-Additionally, they must attend an LF clinic where they assist on a Pool Instructor course and be observed conducting an additional Pool Instructor course and receive a recommendation by the LF or MLF running the program.
+Additionally, they must attend an LF clinic where they assist on a Pool and Lake Kayak Instructor course and be observed conducting an additional Pool and Lake Kayak Instructor course and receive a recommendation by the supervising MLF.